ToF-/Rent/Forth/README.md

     : SORT ( array len -- )
       DUP 2 < IF 2DROP EXIT THEN
       1- CELLS OVER + QSORT ;

+##Adding orders to the list

+When we initialize the list, the numbers of orders is set to zero:

+    ." after initialize, max orders is set to zero" CR INIT-ORDERS
+        #ORDERS @ 0 ?S

+Let's make some declarations:

+    10000 CONSTANT MAXORDERS
+    VARIABLE #ORDERS
+    CREATE ORDERS MAXORDERS CELLS ALLOT

+    : INIT-ORDERS ( --  initialize the list of orders )
+        ORDERS MAXORDERS ERASE
+        0 #ORDERS ! ;

+When we add an order, an encoded record of order is stored in the list:

+    ." after adding an order, order is incoded in the list" CR INIT-ORDERS
+        0 5 100 ADD-ORDER
+        3 7 140 ADD-ORDER
+        #ORDERS @ 2 ?S
+        ORDERS        @ DECODE-ORDER 100 ?S 5 ?S 0 ?S
+        ORDERS CELL + @ DECODE-ORDER 140 ?S 7 ?S 3 ?S

+Let's try the words we have already:

+    require Rent.fs ⏎
+    require Sort.fs ⏎
+    init-orders  ⏎
+    5 9 80 add-order   ⏎
+    3 7 140 add-order  ⏎
+    0 5 100 add-order  ⏎
+    6 9 70 add-order   ⏎
+    orders 4 sort   ⏎
+    : .order ( t d p -- print an order ) rot . swap . . ; ⏎
+    : .orders #orders @ 0 do orders i cells + @ decode-order .order cr loop ; ⏎
+    cr .orders ⏎
+    0 5 100
+    3 7 140
+    5 9 80
+    6 9 70